 Arun Prasad Pandurangan is an Investigator Scientist at the MRC Laboratory of Molecular Biology, Cambridge.
 He has been a Research Associate and an Honorary Teaching Associate at the department of Biochemistry, University of Cambridge (2015-2016).
-Previously, he worked as a Research Associate at Birkbeck College, University of London (2009-2015).
+Previously, he has been a Research Associate at Birkbeck College, University of London (2009-2015).

 Arun Prasad Pandurangan research interest focuses on the development of computational tools to predict protein structures and ligand-receptor complexes; elucidate biological function by fitting, refining and validating atomic models into cryo-EM density maps; predict the effects of mutations on protein stability and interaction; analysis of infectious and drug resistant mutations and genome annotation.

-Arun Prasad Pandurangan has volunteered as a Science Communicator in various public events including the Cambridge Science Festival (2016-2017), 'Ask a biologist' at New Scientist Live 2016, Cambridge Big Week 2018 and the Sidney Sussex College Open Day 2019.
+Arun Prasad Pandurangan has volunteered as a Science Communicator in various public event including the Cambridge Science Festival (2016-2017), 'Ask a biologist' at New Scientist Live 2016, LMB’s Challenge Project for high school strudents and Cambridge Big Biology Week 2018.
 He is a Member and an Ambassador of the Royal Society of Biology as well an active STEM Ambassador.